 In a separate ruling Friday, Montali sided with the utility and rejected requests from two groups of creditors who wanted to propose their own ways to restructure the company.
 Montali said opening up the bankruptcy to competing plans at this point would have led to “expensive, lengthy and uncertain disputes” that wouldn’t benefit fire victims.

 PG&E has outlined its plan to exit the biggest utility bankruptcy in U.S. history, promising to largely protect the value of its shares.
 The company says it plans to file the proposal by September 9.

-Days before the company filed for bankruptcy, California fire officials said the utility didn’t cause the 2017 Tubbs fire.
-Instead, investigators ruled it was sparked by a private electrical system outside a home near Calistoga.
+Days before the company filed for bankruptcy, state fire officials said the utility didn’t cause the Tubbs fire.
+Instead, they ruled it was sparked by a private electrical system outside a home near Calistoga.

 But attorneys for a group of victims and insurance companies that paid damages have disputed the state’s findings in bankruptcy court papers.
 They say their evidence indicates the fire was started by PG&E equipment and want a jury to decide whether the company is to blame for the biggest of the 2017 wine country fires.
 The lawyers also say that PG&E failed to cut power to the area despite the high fire risk.

 Under California law, the Tubbs victims will get a trial within five months, Mike Danko, a lawyer representing fire victims said in an email.